deseretdigital/slack-api/README.md

 {
     "data": {
         message:
-          'Welcome to the optimizely feature flag api microservice.
-Create a full stack account and some feature flags to start using me.'
+          'Welcome to the slack api microservice.'
     }
 }
 ```